 Now, the foundation and its grantees can learn from their impact data to drive even more positive change for the Kansas City community.

-By measuring their progress toward the smaller objectives that will get them closer to accomplishing their larger missions, nonprofits can evaluate the outcomes of their initiatives and projects and use that information to make careful decisions about improving their operations.
+Not to mention, studies also show nonprofits experience a 25% increase in program effectiveness when they apply their data to decision-making.
+By measuring their progress, nonprofits can evaluate the outcomes of their initiatives and projects and use that information to make careful decisions about improving their operations.

 Since 2000, America SCORES Chicago has provided free after-school and summer programming to youth that combines soccer, poetry, and service learning.